German Inventions You Didn't Know Were German

 After many experiments with combinations of tooth powders, essential oils and mouth washes, in 1907 he created 'Chlorodent', a peppermint flavored paste made from a mixture of pumice powder, soap, calcium carbonate, glycerin and potassium chlorate.

-He filled flexible metal tubes with the mixture and by this invented 'Zahnpasta', toothpaste, which quickly became popular around the world and gave dental hygiene a place in our daily lives.
+He filled flexible metal tubes with the mixture and invented 'Zahnpasta', toothpaste, which quickly became popular around the world and gave dental hygiene a place in our daily lives.

 No longer produced only by Bayer, and despite all the alternative drugs now on the market, 50,000 tons of 'acetylsalicyclic' acid, Aspirin, continue to be produced annually.

-Das Pferd frisst keinen Gurkensalat, 'The horse does not eat cucumber salad', were the first words spoken through das Telephon, the name given the device by its German inventor Johann Philipp Reis a 27-year-old science teacher from Hesse in Germany, on 26th October 1861, and they were just barely understood at the receiving end.
+"Das Pferd frisst keinen Gurkensalat", The Horse Does Not Eat Cucumber Salad, were the first words spoken on 26th October 1861 through "das Telephon", the name given the device by its inventor a 27-year-old science teacher from Hesse in Germany Johann Philipp Reis.
+And they were just barely understood at the receiving end.

 Philipp Reis never applied for a patent, and gave all the details for the construction and operation of his invention to anyone who asked for them, giving his invention to the world before dying aged only 40 in 1874.

 Content copyright © 2021 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.